 If there is more than one person who could fill this role, you can decide who to nominate.
 Whoever you nominate, you must be sure that they fully understand the importance of the role.

 They are also required to authorise most of the changes or updates you might make to your licence (e.g notifying UKVI that you’ve opened a new branch).
 They do this by signing the Submission Sheet that will be generated whenever you submit a notification of change via the Sponsorship Management System (SMS).

 The Key Contact also does not have automatic access to the SMS.
 If they require access to the system they will need to be set up as a Level 1 or Level 2 user.

-3. Level 1 user
+Level 1 users

 Your Level 1 users will be the people who are doing your day-to-day immigration work.